codebiff/codebiff-old/posts/roll-your-own-sinatra-authentication.markdown

     </form>

-We're going to need a database model for our users, do lets define one now.
+We're going to need a database model for our users, so lets define one now.

     require "bcrypt"
     require "securerandom"